How’d it get to be February already? Geez.

 Slightly dated (2011) but still informative (especially in light of recent discussions of data breaches and public cloud) breakdown of various cloud technologies from Simon Wardley’s dense and educational blog.

-Cleaning out my inbox, I stumbled across a link to Gunnar’s New to Open Source Reading List that I’d sent to myself three weeks before I gave birth.
+Cleaning out my inbox, I stumbled across a link to Gunnar Hellekson’s New to Open Source Reading List that I’d sent to myself three weeks before I gave birth.
 I somehow thought (hoped?)
 I’d be able to get some reading done during maternity leave.
 Well it’s a week before my kid’s first birthday and I am just getting around to giving it a second glance.
 Baby steps, people, baby steps.

 Finally, for those of you who are still scratching your head about what we actually do at Boundless, here is a really informative writeup of one of our biggest current projects, the ROGUE project for the US Army.
 It is a distributed system for gathering, updating and sharing geospatial data from terrain to desktop.